Together we have provided postpartum gift boxes to more than 1,400 families in need!!!

 Nationwide Gift Box Donation Program

 This program launched on January 1, 2021.
-Donated gift boxes are shipped to nonprofits and organizations supporting expecting and postpartum moms in need all over the United States.
+Donated gift boxes are shipped to nonprofits and organizations supporting expecting and postpartum moms in need across the US.

 Some of the organizations we donate boxes to include:

 - Bright Spot Network (helping families through cancer)- Alameda, California

 - Colette Louise Tisdahl Foundation (helping NICU families) – Nationwide

 - Genesis Women’s Shelter -Dallas, Texas